Azure/azure-functions-durable-extension/samples/correlation-csharp/getting-started.md

 # Create a function app

-Go to Azure Portal, Click the cloud shell on the right top of the Azure Portal.
-Open Bash if it's not already selected.
+Go to the [Azure Portal](https://ms.portal.azure.com/), click the cloud shell icon on the right top of the Azure Portal, and select Bash from the dropdown if it's not already selected.

 ![Cloud Shell](images/cloud-shell.png)